24-Hour Sexual Assault Hotline

 SAPCC staff provide support to clients and significant others through the legal process.
 Accompaniments may include preliminary hearings, forensic interviews, and other court proceedings.
 Legal advocacy is typically requested by a client to their counselor or therapist.
 For additional information or to request legal advocacy call (717) 869-5009 email email@example.com.
 Legal advocacy is offered at no cost.

 Support groups are offered throughout the year for victim/survivors, significant others, and non-offending parents.
 Support groups include self-help, peer, social support, and crisis intervention in a group setting that is designed to process their experience(s).
 Our current support groups being offered, are listed below.
 Contact us by email at firstname.lastname@example.org, or call (717) 869-5009 for more information.
-Support groups are offered at no cost.
+Support groups are offered at no cost, and are currently operating in hybrid format (in person or virtual).